oayanda/ANSIBLE-DYNAMIC-ASSIGNMENTS-INCLUDE-AND-COMMUNITY-ROLES/project_13.md

 # Introducing Dynamic Assignment Into Our structure
+This is continuation project from ansible refactoring, static assignment and roles project.
+[Click here](https://github.com/oayanda/ANSIBLE-REFACTORING-AND-STATIC-ASSIGNMENTS-IMPORTS-AND-ROLES-)

 Start a `new branch` in the `https://github.com/oayanda/ansible-config-mgt` GitHub repository  and call it `dynamic-assignments`.